-LISBON, Maine — Many parents of students on the Lisbon High School football team consider the field is where their children thrive.
+LISBON, Maine — Many parents of students on the Lisbon High School football team say the field is where their children thrive.
 Yet, what happens behind closed doors may tell a very different story.

 Recent allegations show that first year and freshman players were frequently subjected to assaults, such as being hit with leather belts, thrown into trash cans and locked inside of a cage.